-Priorities and aspirations regarding the creation of new open space:
+Priorities and aspirations regarding the creation of new green infrastructure:

 - i.
 Connecting and interlinking existing green infrastructure; - ii.
-The creation of new public footpaths which link in with existing public rights of way network and offer enhanced access to the countryside; - iii.
-An aspiration to create a continuous, accessible green corridor to the West of Marks Tey; - iv.
-An aspiration to create a continue accessible green corridor to the east of Marks Tey broadly following Roman River Corridor and the surrounding countryside; and - v.
+The creation of new routes which link in with existing public rights of way network and offer enhanced access to the countryside; - iii.
+An aspiration to create a continuous, accessible green corridor to the West of Marks Tey incorporating historic landscapes of Long Green and Potts Green as indicated on Map 6.6; - iv.
+An aspiration to create a continuous accessible green corridor to the north of Marks Tey broadly following Roman River Corridor and the surrounding countryside as indicated in Map 6.7; and - v.
 Reinstating the historic Potts Green as a public open space.

-Priorities and aspirations regarding improvements to the quality of green infrastructure:
+Priorities and aspirations regarding improvements to the quality of existing green infrastructure: